SinaAlemohammad/sinaalemohammad.github.io/_pages/projects.md

 One-Bit Compressed Sensing
 ======
 Initially proposed by [Boufounos and Baraniuk](https://ieeexplore.ieee.org/abstract/document/4558487), one-bit compressed sensing focused on finding a sparse solution from the signed linear measurements.
 Up to now, many algorithms have been proposed for efficient signal recovery.
 Most of these methods use $\ell_1$ norm as regularization penalty for sparsity constraint that demand higher sample complexity than the original problem, that is using $\ell_0$, but unfortunately minimizing $\ell_0$ is NP-hard.
 In this project, I proposed a one-bit compressed sensing recovery algorithm using a smooth measure of the $\ell_0$ norm ($S\ell_0$) that yielded to better results than the previous methods, and I am currently working on its convergence analysis under the supervision of [Prof. Arash Amini](http://sharif.ir/~aamini/).

+- S. Alemohammad and A. Amini, "One-Bit Compressed Sensing Using Smooth Measure of l0-Norm," SAMPTA 2019, Bordeaux, France, Jul.
+2019.

 ![Algorithm performance for the 3 dimensions signal on the unit sphere](https://github.com/SinaAlemohammad/sinaalemohammad.github.io/raw/master/images/sl0.jpg)